Ruth Ozeki: Teaching

 From 1982 through 1985, Ozeki taught in the English department at Kyoto Sangyo University and founded an English language school in Kyoto, Japan.
 Currently, she is the Grace Jarcho Ross 1933 Professor of Humanities in the Department of English Language and Literature at Smith College in Northampton, Massachusetts.

 Zen

 Ozeki was ordained as a Soto Zen Buddhist priest in 2010; she practices Zen Buddhism with Zoketsu Norman Fischer.
 She is the editor of the website Everyday Zen.

 Personal life

 Ozeki divides her time among Northampton, Massachusetts; New York, New York; and Cortes Island, British Columbia.
 She is married to the German-Canadian environmental artist Oliver Kellhammer, who teaches on the faculty of Sustainable Systems at Parsons School of Design in New York City.

 Her legal name is Ruth Diana Lounsbury.
-Ozeki is a nom de plume, taken from her former boyfriend's last name, and chosen to better represent her mixed-race heritage.
+Ozeki is a nom de plume, taken from her former boyfriend's last name, and chosen to better represent her mixed ethnic heritage.